t0mer/py-weatheril/README.md

 ## Working with the API

-weatheril can be configured to retrive forcast information for specific location. when initiating the library you must set the location id and language (Currently only he and en are supported)
+weatheril can be configured to retrive forecast information for specific location. when initiating the library you must set the location id and language (Currently only he and en are supported)

 ```python
 from weatheril import *